 It normally takes 6-8 weeks for the Immigration Department of HKSAR to process visa applications upon receipt of the duly completed application forms, supporting documents and the payment.

 Students from the Mainland should allow for at least 2 additional weeks to apply for the Exit-entry Permit for Traveling to and from Hong Kong and Macao (EEP) 《來往港澳通行證》 and Relevant Exit Endorsement 《相關赴港簽注》 from the Public Security Bureau Office 《戶口所在地公安機關出入境管理部門》 where your household registration is kept, before departure to Hong Kong.
 Visit the website of the Immigration Department of HKSAR for more information.

 Students of full-time research postgraduate programmes who have been awarded a Postgraduate Studentship (PGS) can use the Letter of Award of the studentship as financial proof for applying for a student visa.
 Please make a copy of the Letter of Award as a supporting document.

 For students of taught postgraduate programmes, the amount on your financial proof should be enough to support your living and study in Hong Kong.

-For students of research postgraduate programmes, send the student visa application materials to the Graduate School directly.
+For students of research postgraduate programmes, you may send the student visa application materials to the Graduate School directly.

-For students of taught postgraduate programmes, send the student visa application materials to the Graduate Division concerned.
+For students of taught postgraduate programmes, you may send the student visa application materials to the Graduate Division concerned.
 Please visit the relevant individual programme pages for contact details.